SlugSecurity/site/_posts/2022-11-07-CyberForce.md

 tags: CF Announcement Competition
 ---

-Slug Security is proud to announce that, representing UC Santa Cruz, we placed 9th out of 170 teams in the 2022 CyberForce Competition.
-This is the second year in a row that UCSC has placed in the top 10 in the [Department of Energy's CyberForce Competition](https://cyberforce.energy.gov/).
-We want to especially congratulate our 3 CTF teams that represented us this year, "Slug Sec", "Bing Chilling", and "Cyber Slugs".
+Slug Security is thrilled to share that UC Santa Cruz secured 9th place out of 170 teams in the 2022 CyberForce Competition.
+This marks the second consecutive year that UCSC has ranked in the top 10 in the [Department of Energy's CyberForce Competition](https://cyberforce.energy.gov/).
+We want to congratulate the 3 teams that represented us this year, "Slug Sec", "Bing Chilling", and "Cyber Slugs".
 All three teams were supervised by Professor [Alvaro A. Cardenas](https://users.soe.ucsc.edu/~alacarde/) and [Sebastián Castro](https://twitter.com/r4wd3r).

 ### About the Competition
 The CyberForce Competition is a mixed cybersecurity competition that combines both Capture the Flag (CTF) and cyber defense/offense exercises.
 The competition is part of the US Government's Cybersecurity Workforce Development Program to help develop the next generation of cybersecurity professionals.

-Over 850 students from 170 teams in 35 different US states participated in the tournament, which is available to undergraduate college students.
-The competition ran from late September to November 7th.
+The tournament saw participation from over 850 students across 170 teams in 35 different US states.
+The competition, open to undergraduate college students, took place from late September to November 7th.
 ### About UCSC's Team
-Slug Security had a total of 15 participants spread across 3 teams this year.
-All teams were student-led with the addition of faculty advisors.
-About 75% of the team members were exposed to cybersecurity for the first time during the competition.
-These are our teams and their respective notable rankings:
+Slug Security fielded a total of 15 participants across 3 teams this year.
+Each team was student-led, with faculty advisors providing guidance.
+Approximately 75% of the team members experienced their first exposure to cybersecurity during the competition.
+Our teams and their notable rankings include:

 - Team #128 - "*Slug Sec*"
 	* 9th overall